 - It creates jobs.

-“When making a start in business with Student Magazine, I didn’t even know what an entrepreneur was.
-All that interested me was starting a publication to protest against the Vietnam War – and having some fun along the way.
-If that meant becoming an entrepreneur, then that was fine too."
+“When I started with Student Magazine, I didn’t even know what an entrepreneur was.
+I was simply passionate about protesting against the Vietnam War and having some fun in the process.
+If that meant becoming an entrepreneur, then so be it.”

-Lastly, I’ll leave you with this from the great Walt Disney:
+To conclude, I’ll share this inspiring quote from the legendary Walt Disney: